vidarbrekke/action-schedule-delete/Dev/CursorApps/PageToGutenberg/INSTRUCTIONS.md

 After making these changes:

 1. Clear any WordPress caches if you're using a caching plugin
+2. Navigate to the WordPress admin dashboard
+3. Verify that the "URL to Gutenberg" menu link appears in the admin sidebar
+4. Click on the menu link and verify that the main page loads correctly without errors
-2. Navigate to the Settings page through the WordPress admin
+5. Navigate to the Settings page through the WordPress admin menu
-3. Verify that the page loads correctly without errors
+6. Verify that the settings page loads correctly without errors
-4. Confirm that only one URL to Gutenberg menu entry exists in the WordPress admin
+7. Confirm that only one URL to Gutenberg menu entry exists in the WordPress admin

 ## Additional Troubleshooting